rieckpil/progmot/content/post/writing-a-book-remotely.md

 That's an optional recommendation, but we made good experience with having a dedicated email for each co-author and a basic catch-all email like `info@yourbookname.com`.

-We've registered our domain with Route 53, Amazon's DNS Service.
-We've built a simple self-made email forwarding with AWS SES, S3 and AWS Lambda.
+We've registered our domain within Amazon Route 53.
+We've built a simple self-made email forwarding with Amazon SES, S3 and AWS Lambda.
 If you're curious about the implementation, check out the [source code on GitHub](https://github.com/stratospheric-dev/stratospheric/tree/main/utility/email).

 ### Work With Checklists